grpc/proposal/A39-xds-http-filters.md

   the gRPC server.
 Any unknown config type will cause the Listener resource to be NACKed, unless the `is_optional` field is true, in which case the individual filter will be ignored.
-- The fields in the filter config will be validated by the filter implementation.
+- If the filter config type is present in the filter registry (i.e., we have not NACKed or ignored the entry, depending on the value of `is_optional`), the fields in the filter config will be validated by the filter implementation.
+The filter implementation will also verify that the config is of the right type (e.g., if it uses different types for its top-level config and its override config).
 Any validation error will cause the Listener resource to be NACKed.

 #### Filter Config Overrides